Bogdo-Baskunchak Nature Reserve

 Bogdinsko-Baskunchakski Nature Reserve (Богдинско-Баскунчакский) (also Bogdinsko-Baskunchaksky) is a Russian 'zapovednik' (strict nature reserve) in a semi-arid area around two notable features: Lake Baskunchak, Russia's largest undrained salt lake, and Big Bogdo Mountain, the highest point (at 147 meters) in the Caspian Depression and home to the "singing rocks".
 It is about halfway between Volgograd and Astrakhan, placing it about 200 km north of the Volga River Delta, where the river enters the Caspian Sea from the northwest.
 About 20 km east of the lake is the border with Kazakhstan.
 Baskunchak has been a source of salt to Russia for centuries.
 The reserve is an important site on the bird migration route between northern Siberia and wintering regions.
 The reserve is situated in the Akhtubinsky District of Astrakhan Oblast.

-Topography
+Topography and geology

 The reserve lies in the trough of the Caspian Depression, just east of the Volga's present main floodplain.
 The boundaries wrap around the north, east and south shores of the lake, and the mountain is in a separate sector just south of the lake.
-The main features - the shores of Lake Baskunchak and Big Bogdo Mountain, are seated about 25 meters below sea level.
+The main features, the shores of Lake Baskunchak and Big Bogdo Mountain, are seated about 25 meters below sea level.
 The top of Big Bogdo is 130 meters above the terrain.
 The hill itself is a karst (limestone) formation with over 30 caves.
 It is growing approximately 1 mm in height each year due to the pressure of the underlying salt dome.